 WHAT WE DO

-COMMON is an arts organisation which exists to support the UK theatre industry in achieving greater socio-economic diversity, and help working-class artists build sustainable careers in theatre.
+COMMON is an arts organisation which exists to support the UK theatre industry in achieving greater socio-economic diversity, and help MAKE THEATRE MORE ACCESSIBLE TO THOSE FROM working-class BACKGROUNDS; whether they be artists, audiences or communities.

-We work as expert consultants in socio-economic diversity with theatres and arts organisations across the UK, to increase the accessibility of their artistic programming, outreach and engagement work, and artist development programmes for working-class artists and communities.
+We work as expert consultants in socio-economic diversity with theatres and arts organisations across the UK, to increase the accessibility of their artistic programming, outreach and engagement work, and artist development programmes.

-Our aim is to increase the accessibility of the UK theatre industry for artists from working-class backgrounds, and ensure these artists have equal ability to gain the skills, experience and opportunities needed to build a sustainable career in theatre.
+Our aim is to increase the accessibility of the UK theatre industry for those from working-class backgrounds, and to ensure that working-class artists have equal ability to gain the skills, experience and opportunities needed to build a sustainable career in theatre.

-We also lead our own research, and collaborate with other arts organisations to find practical solutions to issues of accessibility in the theatre industry.
+We also lead our own research, collaborating with other arts organisations, union bodies and businesses to find practical solutions to issues of accessibility in the theatre industry.

-We then work with these arts organisations to create and implement practical opportunities to support the career development of working-class artists in specific regions across the country.
+We then work with these arts organisations to create and implement practical opportunities to support the career development of working-class artists, and accessibility of working-class audiences and communities, in specific regions across the country.

 "Socio-economic diversity in the arts is a tough fight to fight.
 It has and continues to be one of the biggest challenges facing theatre in the UK, and our industry is all the poorer for its lack of accessibility and inclusivity of working-class artists.